arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 Installations that were originally set up with older versions of ArangoDB (e.g. 3.2 or 3.3) will continue to use the existing on-disk format for the RocksDB engine even with ArangoDB 3.4.

+In order to use the new storage format when upgrading an existing 3.3 installation to 3.4, it is necessary to create a logical dump of the database(s) first, stop the ArangoDB instance, remove the database directory, and restore data from the logical dump into it.

 Threading and request handling